-Learners should be supported to reflect on their own work and record their progress.
+Learners should regularly reflect on their own work and record their progress.

 When demonstrating solo performing skills, learners can use a variety of music.
 These could include for example:

 - an unaccompanied solo

 - an accompanied solo

 - a piece of music where the learner has a substantial solo part